mariadb-corporation/mdbci/docs/src/products/additional_products_for_maxscale_test.md

-# Extra products for Maxscale system test for RPM systems
+# Products for Maxscale system tests

 * `caching_tools` - in-memory data structure store instruments.
 Includes `memcached` and `redis` packages.
 * `debugging_tools` - suite of tools for debugging and profiling.
 Includes `gdb` and `valgrind`.